 Gift aid is free money that never has to be paid back, usually in the form of grants or scholarships.
 Self-help aid is money that must be earned or paid back later, usually loans and Work Study.
 Add up the amounts in each category to know how much the college is giving you and how much obligation is still yours.
-At first glance, a school may appear to be giving a great offer, but a closer look will reveal that a significant portion of the aid is in the form of loans.
-And if you are offered Work Study, remember that this money must actually be earned – so if the student doesn’t actually get a job, they’ll never see this money.
+At first glance, a school may appear to be giving a great offer, but a closer look will reveal that a significant portion of the aid is loans.
+And if you are offered Work Study, remember that this money must actually be earned – so if the student doesn’t get a job, they’ll never see this money.

 Check if awards are renewable

 As shady as it sounds, some colleges will throw free money at incoming freshmen, and fail to mention that the awards are only for the first year.
 For every college you are considering, it’s critical to find out if each of the grants and scholarships are renewable for all 4 years.
 Furthermore, it’s important to know what criteria a student must meet to continue to qualify.
-Most renewable grants and scholarships require the student to maintain full time enrollment and a 3.0 GPA.
-Call the financial aid office directly to ask if this information is not included on your award.
+Most renewable grants and scholarships require the student to maintain full time enrollment and a minimum GPA.
+Call the financial aid office directly if this information is not included on your award.

 Even if attempting to decipher multiple award letters makes your head spin, I strongly recommend taking the time to figure it all out.
 You’re about the make one of the biggest financial decisions of you life, and it will be worth it.